revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-26. Let's imagine The Amazone Prime no longer wishes to renting out the "Blue" movie and its movie id is 20.
-As a intern of Amazone company what query you will write to remove that movie from the "movies" table?
+26. Let's imagine Amazon Prime no longer wishes to rent out the "Blue" movie and its movie id is 20.
+As an intern of Amazon company, what query you will write to remove that movie from the "movies" table?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)